Sebastian-Schuetz/OPEN-SOURCE-LARGE-FORMAT-CNC-MACHINE-3D-PRINTER/README.md

 -	Z: 128 cm
 and weights around 200 kg.

-For further information you should take a look in the .pdf file!
+For further information you should take a look in the CNC-OpenBuilds.pdf file!

 Filestructure: